German Shepherd Now

 Hill’s Science Diet Large Breed Puppy

 The vet-recommended option.
 Hill’s is one of the brands most frequently sold through veterinary clinics, and their large-breed puppy formula is built around controlled calcium (1.16%) with a focus on joint development.
 At 22% protein it’s the most moderate option here, which suits puppies who don’t need calorie-dense food.
-The WSAVA recognizes Hill’s as meeting all their manufacturer criteria, including employing board-certified veterinary nutritionists and conducting feeding trials.
+Hill’s is among the brands that meet the WSAVA recommended manufacturer criteria, including employing board-certified veterinary nutritionists and conducting feeding trials.

 Eukanuba Large Breed Puppy